zaeemyousaf/zaeem/mstr/README.md

 * open R Terminal

 `Rscript analysis1.R `
-It will generate a beautiful accumulative line graph.
+It will generate a beautiful cumulative line graph.